 An employee meeting all three criteria listed above may be paid extra compensation for a task providing:

-- It is during their normal job hours,
+- The task is not part of their normal job responsibilities;

-- The employee takes annual leave for the portion of time being used for the task receiving extra compensation.
+- The task is not during their normal job hours or if the task is during their normal job hours and the employee takes annual leave for the portion of time being used for the task receiving extra compensation.

 Cross-school instruction and work for research centers/institutes, when outside one’s home department, typically involves tasks considered part of an individual’s normal job responsibilities and therefore would not qualify for extra compensation.
 Based on the criteria above, instances where extra compensation for staff is allowable for performing different tasks are not common.
 Whenever there is uncertainty by the providing department as to whether tasks qualify for extra compensation, the supervisor should seek guidance from their School/unit’s leadership, appropriate Vice President/Provost, Faculty Affairs, or Georgia Tech Human Resources’ Payroll and Total Rewards Department.